-In this blog post, we focus on ultraviolet (UV) water disinfection, providing an overview of where it fits into the big picture of water disinfection, how it works, and how it is evolving.
+In this post, we focus on ultraviolet (UV) water disinfection, providing an overview of how it works and how it is evolving.

 The water disinfection landscape